 Rachel Carson’s Silent Spring was first published in 1962.
 It helped create an awareness of earth’s fragility and pollution’s hazards.
 Carson stressed the negative environmental consequences of pesticides.

 James Meredith enrolled as the first African-American at the then all-white University of Mississippi in 1962.
 President Kennedy sent federal troops to quell the riots.
-Three people died, and fifty more were hurt.
+Three people died, and 50 more were hurt.

 Uganda celebrates Independence Day.
 This African land-locked country became free from British rule in 1962.
 Slightly smaller than the state of Oregon, Uganda is home to almost 35 million people.
 Farmers comprise about 80 percent of the population, and coffee is one of its biggest exports.
 The capital is Kampala.